15 Best Things to Do in Bryce Canyon National Park

 7. Antelope Canyon Tour

-Antelope Canyon, and everything that Page, Arizona, has to offer, is only a two-hour, forty-five-minute drive from Bryce Canyon City!
+That said, Antelope Canyon, and everything that Page, Arizona has to offer, is only a 2-hour, 45-minute drive away from Bryce Canyon City!

 Read My Separate Post: Upper vs. Lower Antelope Canyon